 Basics of the Clean Water Act

-- the important distinction between point sources and nonpoint sources.
+- the key distinction between point sources and nonpoint sources of pollution,

-- the considerations that policymakers face in light of growing demands for water in the context of energy needs and climate change.
+- and the considerations policymakers face in light of growing demands for water usage with growing energy needs, extreme weather, and climate change.